Into vs. In To

 I can’t seem to figure this one out even after looking at your previous responses and directions.
 Thanks!

 This is a very unusual phrase since you are not literally taking a bite out of a book.
-Our blog Into vs. In to (expanded) says, “Into can indicate occupation or involvement.”
-Therefore, I recommend using into.
+Our blog Into vs. In to (Expanded) says, “Into can indicate occupation or involvement.”
+Therefore, we recommend using into.

 I have just read ALL of the entries and find this site most entertaining and enjoyable.
-Thank you, Jane!
+Thank you!

 That is quite an accomplishment to read all of the entries!
-I am glad you enjoyed reading them.
+We are glad you enjoyed reading them.

 It gave me a wonderful insight in to/into the school?
 Thanks!